digitallawyer/openlegaldictionary/_definitions/facies.md

   or study of a thlng on lts external or apparent slde.
-Thus, prima facie menus at the first lnspection, on a preUmlnary or exterlor scrutiny, when we speak of a "prima facie case,” we mean one whlch, on lts own showlng, on a first examlnatlon, or wlthout investlgatlng any alleged defenses, Is apparently good and maintalnable
+Thus, prima facie menus at the first lnspection, on a preUmlnary or exterlor scrutiny, when we speak of a "prima facie case,” we mean one whlch, on lts own showlng, on a first examlnatlon, or wlthout investlgatlng any alleged defenses, is apparently good and maintalnable
 published_at: '2018-07-07'
 layout: post
 ---